liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/02-creating-a-button.markdown

         <b><liferay-ui:message key="guestbook-web.caption"/></b>
     </p>

-First of all, `view.jsp` imports `init.jsp`.
-By convention, imports and tag library declarations in Liferay portlet applications are made in an `init.jsp` file.
+First, `view.jsp` imports `init.jsp`.
+By convention, imports and tag library declarations in @product@ portlet applications are made in an `init.jsp` file.
 Every other JSP file in the application imports `init.jsp`.
-This convention ensures that JSP dependency management can always be handled from a single fie.
+This ensures that JSP dependency management can always be handled from a single file.

 Besides importing `init.jsp`, `view.jsp` displays a message defined by a language key.
 This key and its value are declared in your project's